 Cash at bank is presented as cash and cash equivalents if it has a maturity of 3 months or less and are repayable with 24 hours notice with no loss of interest.
-See note 17(i) for the group's other accounting policies on cash and cash equivalents.
-The year on year increase in cash balance reflects the improved operating results of the Group.
+The year on year decrease in cash balance reflects the timing of year end payments and longer payment terms on the imaging revenue.